Polystichum munitum: Utility

 The Coast Salish people of B.C. and Washington state use this plant as a pain reliever.
 When applied directly to the area where pain and inflammation occur, according to Della Rice Sylvester, an elder and medicine woman of the Cowichan tribe, the sword fern "takes the pain away!".
 This traditional use has spread among the hiking communities and youth scouting organizations of the region, where it is a common piece of hiker's lore that a rash from a stinging nettle can be counteracted by rubbing the spores on the underside of sword fern on the area.

 In spring, when other food is unavailable, Quileute, Makah, Klallam, Squamish, Sechelt, Haida, and other Native American/First Nations peoples roasted, peeled, and ate the rhizomes.
 The fronds were used to line fire pits and food drying racks and as filling for mattresses.
 The plant is also cultivated for its ornamental foliage, which florists include in vases.
+The fronds were widely used in other cultures.
+It is used as 'famine food', place mats, dancing skirts, and flower arrangements.